XTheMoose/neptune3max/README.md

 # Neptune 3 Max 3D CAD Files

 ## Overview
-This repository contains 3D CAD files for the **Neptune 3 Max** assembly, created using resized components from the **Neptune 3 Pro**.
+This repository contains 3D CAD files for the **Neptune 3 Max** assembly, created using resized components from the **Neptune 3 Plus**.
 This project is an unofficial reference and is not affiliated with Elegoo.

 ## Features
 - **Accurate aluminum profiles and screw holes**